fastlane/fastlane/screengrab/README.md

 2. To capture screenshots, add the following to your tests `Screengrab.screenshot("name_of_screenshot_here");` on the appropriate screens

 # Generating Screenshots with Screengrab
-- Then, before running `screengrab` you'll need a debug and test apk
+- Then, before running `fastlane screengrab` you'll need a debug and test apk
   - You can create your APKs with `./gradlew assembleDebug assembleAndroidTest`
-- Once complete run `screengrab` in your app project directory to generate screenshots
+- Once complete run `fastlane screengrab` in your app project directory to generate screenshots
     - You will be prompted to provide any required parameters which are not in your **Screengrabfile** or provided as command line arguments
 - Your screenshots will be saved to `fastlane/metadata/android` in the directory where you ran `screengrab`